SAP-archive/teched2020-DAT263/exercises/2h/ex2/README.md

 1. Add the `Python3` operator to the canvas and connect it to either to the outport of the **Wiretap** or the outport of the **Flowagent CSV Producer** (outContent)
 2. Add inport and outport to the **Python3 Operator** operator ![Ex2_2](./images/addports.png) ![inport](./images/inport.png) ![outport](./images/outport.png)
 3. Open the script tab by clicking on **Script** icon of the `Python3` operator.
 This will open a new tab inside the Pipeline Modeler. ![scripticon](./images/scripticon.png)
 4. The operator comes with some sample code.
 Mark all of the text and delete it.
-Replace it with the following script:
+Replace it with the script below.
+The basic idea of this script is to store the csv records as an pandas DataFrame.
+Then we add some additional columns and values to this DataFrame, filter the records that deviates from the nominal values by specified amount and then convert it back into a csv-format and send it to the outport `output`.
+You could add in the row with ``df[comment] = '<User>'`` your user-name to better find your QM tickets.

 ```
 import pandas as pd